0x3639/docs/docs/developer/rpc-api.md

 # JSON-RPC API

 Clients interact with Zenon Alphanet through `JSON-RPC` API calls.
 In the examples provided below, API calls are performed to a Zenon full node listening for websocket traffic on `127.0.0.1:35998` (IPv4) or `[::1]:35998` (IPv6).
-Follow the links below or use the navigation on the left to learn more about the available options.
+Follow the links below or use the navigation on the right to learn more about the available options.

 ## Configuration